colinsurprenant/redstorm/README.md

 ## Changes from 0.1.x

 - This release introduces the *simple* DSL.
 Topology, Spout and Bolt classes can inherit from the SimpleTopoloy, SimpleSpout and SimpleBolt classes which provides a very clean and consise DSL.
-See `examples/simple`.
+See [examples/simple](https://github.com/colinsurprenant/redstorm/tree/master/examples/simple).
 - Use the same SimpleTopology class for local development cluster or remote production cluster.
 - The `redstorm` command has a new syntax.

-## dependencies
+## Dependencies

 This has been tested on OSX 10.6.8 and Linux 10.04 using Storm 0.5.4 and JRuby 1.6.5

-## installation
+## Installation
 ``` sh
 $ gem install redstorm
 ```

-## usage overview
+## Usage overview

 - create a new empty project directory.
 - install the [RedStorm gem](http://rubygems.org/gems/redstorm).